 Internal communication tools

 As every business owner knows, proper communication is essential to running a successful business.
-When certain situations arise, simple things such as communication can become increasingly difficult, especially if the situation requires remote working.
+When certain issues arise, simple things such as communication can become increasingly difficult, especially if the situation requires remote working.
 Online communication can help your business navigate through these times.

 - Google Hangouts